ArtchayaHas/ArtchayaHas/README.md

 ### Hi there 👋
 My name is Nice.

-- 🌱 I’m currently learning data science
-- 🤔 I’m looking for junior data scientist job
+- 🤔 I’m data scientist
 - 📫 e-mail: artchaya.has@gmail.com